unbit/uwsgi-docs/rados.rst

 Step2: uWSGI
 ^^^^^^^^^^^^

-a build profile, named 'rados' is already available, so you can simply do:
+A build profile, named 'rados' is already available, so you can simply do:

 .. code-block:: sh